Repair, Service, Maintenance

 Check the anode rod: Anode rods are made of either aluminum or magnesium.
 The rod sticks down into the water held in the water heater tank.
 The rod itself corrodes over time but prevents the metalized lining inside of the tank from corroding.
 You can see in the picture to the right that is a representation (not to scale) of anode rod corrosion as it progresses.

 Clean out (drain) your tank: Over time sediment builds up inside water heater tanks.
 This sediment buildup can decrease the amount of water it is the tank is able to hold since the sediment build-up takes up space.
-This means your tank will hold less and less hot water as time goes by.
+This means your tank will hold less and less hot water as time passes.
 It will have to heat water more and more often because the amount of space to hold water has been reduced by the sediment.